alexa-labs/workshop-in-skill-purchasing/lab-1-guide.md

 If you already have the ASK CLI working, you can skip to the next section.

+If you want to setup the ASK CLI on your local machine instead of using Cloud9, follow the directions [here](https://alexa.design/cli).

 1. Sign in to your AWS Account
 1. Navigate to [Cloud9](https://console.aws.amazon.com/cloud9/home)
 1. Create an environment and name it "ASK Workshop"